 Have you ever wondered where to turn to have image formats explained?
 When one should be used over another and why you need to know?
 When to use a pdf or a jpg?
 Let's take the mystery out of it and make these file types a little easier to understand.

 Vector files are those created with lines in a graphic editing program such as Adobe Illustrator.
 A logo file should originate as a vector so that it can be scaled larger or smaller without any loss in resolution.
 Typical vector formats are saved as AI, EPS or PDF.
 Graphics industry professionals should be able to use these types of files and edit them.

 Photographs can be saved as JPG, TIFF, or PSD files.
 JPG files are compressed into smaller file sizes.
 This makes them the preferred universal image format for web use.
 JPG images can be saved at any resolution, therefore used for web or print.
 TIFF files include no compression.
 Therefore, TIFF file sizes are going to be large.
 PSD files are native Adobe Photoshop files and may contain multiple layers for editing capability which increases the file size.

-GIF images are ideal for animated graphics and for graphics with very little color.
-These files can be saved with very customizable settings, thus allowing for smaller file sizes and are therefore useful for the web.
+GIF images are ideal for animated graphics and for graphics with a very little color.
+These files can be saved with very customizable settings, thus allowing for smaller file sizes, and are therefore useful for the web.

 If you don't work with these types of files on a routine basis, you may not remember any of these differences.
 If that's the case, you may want to grab my downloadable Guide to Image File Types.